kmosesdayanand/Splunk/README.md

 # Contributing

 We welcome contributions from the Splunk community!
 If you have developed a useful Splunk resource, feel free to submit a pull request.
-Please refer to the contribution guidelines specific to each resource type (e.g., custom search commands might have different formatting requirements than macros).

 # Stay Updated